 - Check the designed pressure rating of the regulator (stamped on the regulator body) and the scale range of the pressure gauges.
-They must be adequate for the cylinder pressure and the operating pressure. - Check that the materials used in the construction of the regulator are compatible with the intended media service. - Check that the regulator inlet connection is compatible with the cylinder outlet valve connections. - Fit the operating system with a check valve purge assembly and pressure relief devices as required. - Do not interchange pressure regulators or other equipment with different gases unless there is knowledge of the compatibility properties of the gases. - Do not use regulator equipment for oxygen service that has been in other gas service.
+They must be adequate for the cylinder pressure and the operating pressure. - Check that the materials used in the construction of the - regulator are compatible with the intended media service.
+3. Check that the regulator inlet connection is compatible with - Check that the regulator inlet connection is compatible with the cylinder outlet valve connections. - Fit the operating system with a check valve purge assembly - and pressure relief devices as required.
+Do nol interchange pressure regulators or other equipment with different gases unless there is knowledge of the compatibility properties of the gases. - Do not use regulator equipment for oxygen service that has been in other gas service.

-SECTION III INSTALLATION & OPERATION TEST FOR LEAKAGE
+SECTION III INSTALLATION & OPERATION TEST FOR LEAKAGE WARNING